Functions

 #for-each()

-Applies a function to each item in a sequence, returning the results.
-This is LINQ's Select.
+Applies a function to each item in a sequence and returns the results.

 Signature: for-each($seq as item()*, $fn as function(item()) as item()*) as item()*